A Rather Weak 'Attempt' To Defend

 appear as heat (and/or perhaps sound), and will warm that case slightly.
 But

-that energy will not be stored in the case as chemically
+this energy won't be stored in the case as chemically

 recoverable (i.e., structural, or new bond) energy.

-Despite this, a few die-hard dialecticians might want to argue
+Despite this, a few die-hard dialecticians could be found who might want to argue

-that any expenditure of energy is relevant here.
-That would be an
+that any expenditure of energy is relevant to this 'Law'.
+That would be

-unfortunate move since it would make this 'Law' trivial, for in that case it
+an unfortunate move since it would trivialise it, for in that case it

 would amount to the belief that any change at all (no matter how remote),